-Fig. 16.
-Cost reduction applied to the three fully loaded links of Fig. 15 reduced the load of a candidate link reduced the load of another candidate d, and the candidate links are now link a, and the true bottleneck links are $\{b, e\}$ .
+Fig. 15.
+Cost reduction applied to Fig. 16.
+Cost reduction applied to the three fully loaded links of Fig. 15 reduced the load of another candidate link a, and the true bottleneck links are $\{b, e\}$.

-By minimizing the second time the cost function, now applied on the three candidates, we delegate out the load from yet another link reducing the total cost to the minimum equal to 2 (see Fig. 16).
-The two remaining links $\{b, e\}$ maintaining their loads always at the maximum, are the true bottleneck links.
-Further applications of the LP cost objective can not result in additional reduction of the total load of these two bottleneck links.
+Now the candidate links are $\{a, b, e\}$ and their initial cost is equal to 3 (Fig. 15).
+By minimizing a second time the cost function we delegate the load from yet another link reducing the total cost to the minimum equal to 2 (see Fig. 16).
+The two remaining links $\{b, e\}$ maintaining their loads always at the maximum are the true bottleneck links.
+Further applications of the LP cost objective do not result in further reduction of the total load of these two bottleneck links.

-During this bottleneck hunting example non-candidate links also had maximal loads (link d in Fig. 14 and Fig. 16, link c in Fig. 15 and Fig. 16), but they are not bottlenecks, since there were always solutions, for each of them, where their load was not at the maximum.
+During this bottleneck hunting example, noncandidate links also had maximal loads (link d in Fig. 14 and Fig. 16, link c in Fig. 15 and Fig. 16), but they are not bottlenecks, since there were solutions for each of them, where their load was not at the maximum.

-For the previous example the two bottlenecks were found in two iterations, for larger networks with hundreds of nodes, hunting of bottlenecks of max-flow solutions may require dozens of iterations at each layer of capillary routing.
+In the previous example, the two bottlenecks were found in two iterations.
+For larger networks with hundreds of nodes, hunting of bottlenecks of max-flow solutions may require dozens of iterations at each layer of the capillary routing.

-Fig. 17 shows an example of capillary routing, built simultaneously on 200 unbounded networks with 300 nodes in each (total 60,000 nodes and 538,940 links).
-We show the decrease in the average number of suspected links as the bottleneck hunting of a given capillary routing layer progresses.
-The bottleneck hunting of the presented example requires from 10 to 25 iterations, depending on the layer of the capillary routing (from 1 to 10).
+Fig. 17 shows an example of capillary routing, built simultaneously on 200 independent unbounded networks with 300 nodes in each (total 60,000 nodes and 511,140 links).
+We show the decrease in the average number of suspected links as bottleneck hunting of a given capillary routing layer progresses.
+Bottleneck hunting of the presented example requires from 14 to 23 iterations, depending on the layer of the capillary routing (from 1 to 10).